sjlevine/atom-slime/README.md

 Current features of this package:

 - Read-eval-print-loop (REPL) for interactive Lisp development
-- Integrated debugger (work in progress)
+- Integrated debugger (work in progress on stack trace)
+- Jumping to a method definition (use alt-., or the `slime:goto-definition` command)
+- Autocomplete suggestions from swank
 - Autodocumentation

 Future features:
-- "Go to method definition" etc.
-- Autocomplete suggestions from swank
 - Interactive object inspection
 - Stack trace in debugger
-- "Compile this function"
+- "Compile this function" command

-**Note**: This package is still in active development!
+**Note**: This package is still in beta and in active development!
 Contributions and bug reports are welcome.

 System Requirements
 -------------------